qinzzz/MiniFTP/README.md

 - LIST: Returns information of a file or directory if specified, else information of the current working directory is returned.
 - STOR: Accept the data and to store the data as a file at the server site
 - RETR: Retrieve a remote file

-## TODO
 - NLST: name list of remote directory
-- RMFR
-- RMTO
+- RNFR:
-- POST 主动模式
+- RNTO:
 - Authority control for different users

+## TODO
+- debug: ASCII and Binary mode
+- debug: non-local connection